 This course combines historical, anthropological, and literary approaches to examine aspects of Greek history and culture through the organization of an art exhibition under the general theme of the environment.
 The course is structured around classroom seminars centered on the study and discussion of texts, films, and cultural artifacts; site visits, fieldtrips, and walking tours; and workshop sessions in which students will learn about and gain experience in all stages of curating an exhibition.
 As part of the coursework students will create field recordings in various media and conduct archival and ethnographic research.
 Under the theme of the environment we will consider questions such as: how are Mediterranean light, sky, and sea described and imagined across the centuries?
 What happens to the environment and environmental issues at a time of economic austerity?
 Our aim is to engage in a historically informed study of the “right now” and learn through collaborative work, cross-media exploration, and a project-based approach.

-This course counts towards the Hellenic Studies major/concentration, the Art History major/concentration and is under consideration to count as a Global Core requirement.
+This course counts towards the Hellenic Studies major/concentration and the Art History major/concentration.
 Other departments (history, sociology, anthropology) may grant credit upon review of the syllabus.

 **Please note that attendance at all class meetings, workshops, and fieldtrips is mandatory.

-Upon successful completion of the full program, students will receive both credit and grades directly in SSOL.
-Barnard students can request electronic transcripts online through the Columbia University registrar, but should also confirm the credit process with Barnard's registrar prior to departure.
+Upon successful completion of the full program, Columbia students will receive both credit and grades directly in SSOL.
+Barnard students should review the guidelines for Credit and Transcripts.

 Life in Greece

 In Athens students share furnished apartments in the city center, within a walking distance to the program’s premises.
 During the trips to Nafplio and Syros, students stay in hotels.